About This Course

 - There is high demand from international employers for graduates who have completed this course.

-Throughout your degree you will study a range of modules and engage in a wide variety of different learning activities, which may include lectures, tutorials, and laboratory practicals.
+Throughout your Electronic Engineering (with Foundation Year) degree you will study a range of modules and engage in a wide variety of different learning activities, which may include lectures, tutorials, and laboratory practicals.
 In addition, you will develop your knowledge and skills through undertaking a wide variety of assessments.

 What will you study on this course?